 Meanwhile, Rita Rosner has also issued a warning to people who help refugees from Ukraine, such as volunteers.
 They may also be at risk of long-term mental health problems, she said.

 She added, “Right now, everyone watches the news all day.
 You try to get as much information as possible.
 But at the same time, you can’t do much to change anything.
-That’s why you have to be careful about how much of this news you receive daily. “, according to what she told the IBD news agency.
+That’s why you have to be careful regarding how much of this news you receive daily. “, according to what she told the IBD news agency.

 “This also applies to providers of assistance,” Rosner continued.
 “They need breaks, especially those who are providing their assistance for the first time.
 They need to create a safety threshold so that they don’t overburden themselves with work and end up in violent stress.”